mosets/docs/configuration.md

   #### Secondary ordering
   Secondary ordering works if two or more search results have the same order in primary ordering.

+  #### Minimum & Maximum characters
+  Specify the required minimum and the maximum number of characters allowed when your user search through simple search.
+When you user enter less than the required minimum or more than the allowed maximum number of characters, they will be shown a message and retry their search.

  ### Advanced Search
  Advanced search appears in its own dedicated page.
 This page is accessible through a link in Search module.
 Advanced search allow users to locate listings with specific criteria.